-A. Desktop procedures will help reduce problems that personnel confront on a

-1. The frequent change of personnel within units results in a lack of expertise and continuity in day-to-day operations.
-Proper use of desktop procedures and turnover folders greatly alleviates this situation and improves the overall efficiency of an organization.

-2. Each unit/section shall prepare desktop procedures for each billet involving administrative and management functions.
+- A. Desktop procedures will help reduce problems that personnel confront on a daily basis. - 1.
+The frequent change of personnel within units results in a lack of expertise and continuity in day-to-day operations.
+Proper use of desktop procedures and turnover folders greatly alleviates this situation and improves the overall efficiency of an organization. - 2.
+Each unit/section shall prepare desktop procedures for each billet involving administrative and management functions.
 Desktop procedures are not intended to be all inclusive, but rather a simple listing of significant items pertinent to daily operations within a particular billet.
-Normally, desktop procedures will include items such as current references, procedures for carrying out required duties, telephone numbers of key individuals, and reporting requirements.

-B. Turnover folders, along with desktop procedures, greatly assist incoming personnel in becoming familiar with their assigned mission.
-Accordingly, turnover folders and desktops procedures will be continually reviewed and updated.

-1. A turnover folder will include information about policy, personnel, status of pending projects, references, management controls, functioning of the section, ways of accomplishing routine or infrequent tasks, and other information of value to an individual assigned to that billet.
+Normally, desktop procedures will include items such as current references, procedures for carrying out required duties, telephone numbers of key individuals, and reporting requirements. - B. Turnover folders, along with desktop procedures, greatly assist incoming personnel in becoming familiar with their assigned mission.
+Accordingly, turnover folders and desktops procedures will be continually reviewed and updated. - 1.
+A turnover folder will include information about policy, personnel, status of pending projects, references, management controls, functioning of the section, ways of accomplishing routine or infrequent tasks, and other information of value to an individual assigned to that billet.
 At a minimum, turnover folders will contain statements concerning the following:

-MANAGEMENT OF PROPERTY IN THE POSSESSION OF THE MARINE CORPS Volume 3, Chapter 1 MCO 4400.201-V3 13 JUN 2016 a.
-Title of the billet. b.
-To whom the individual reports to. c.
-The mission of the billet (billet responsibilities). action taken). d.
-The functions involved in accomplishing the mission (principal specific functions. e.
-Tasks and basic operations regularly performed in accomplishing f.
-A list of orders or directives pertinent to the billet. g.
-A list of required reports and dates for submissions. h.
-List the relationship with activities both within and outside of the official chain of command, including unofficial liaison and coordinating functions. i.
-Personnel contacts within or external to the command, listing telephone numbers and/or addresses. j.
+- a.
+Title of the billet. - b.
+To whom the individual reports to. - c.
+The mission of the billet (billet responsibilities). - d.
+The functions involved in accomplishing the mission (principal action taken).

+e.
+Tasks and basic operations regularly performed in accomplishing specific functions.

+- f.
+A list of orders or directives pertinent to the billet. - g.
+A list of required reports and dates for submissions.

+h.
+List the relationship with activities both within and outside of the official chain of command, including unofficial liaison and coordinating functions.

+- i.
+Personnel contacts within or external to the command, listing telephone numbers and/or addresses. - j.
 List of internet resources for regular use in daily operations.
-Include web addresses and a brief description of each web site and their relationship to the billet. k.
-Miscellaneous information; for example, administrative or operational procedures peculiar to the billet such as dual responsibility for certain functions or limitations in responsibility or authority within particular functions.

-2. Folders will be arranged to facilitate frequent updates.

-C. Desktop procedures and turnover folders may be electronic or hard copy.
+Include web addresses and a brief description of each web site and their relationship to the billet. - k.
+Miscellaneous information; for example, administrative or operational procedures peculiar to the billet such as dual responsibility for certain functions or limitations in responsibility or authority within particular functions. - 2.
+Folders will be arranged to facilitate frequent updates. - C. Desktop procedures and turnover folders may be electronic or hard copy.
 Electronic desktop procedures and turnover folders will be maintained in a centralized location, backed up at least monthly, and support full access.